Robert Tabern has been editor of the Inter-County Leader since July 2022.

 After college, Robert held various media and communication roles here in the Midwest, including producing and reporting for WKJG-TV (NBC) in Fort Wayne, Indiana, senior news/web producer at WDJT-TV (CBS) in Milwaukee, and assignment editor/travel reporter at WTMJ-TV (NBC) in Milwaukee.
 Robert also worked in communications for the City of Oak Creek’s police and fire departments.
 More recently, he served as operations coordinator for a travel company in suburban Milwaukee, and then as a passenger development director at a railroad in Washburn County.

 In his spare time, Robert enjoys traveling around the country and the globe.
-He is also a “national park buff”, and one of just a handful of people who have visited all 425 National Park Service units in the United States.
+He is also a “national park buff”, and one of just a handful of people who have visited all 429 National Park Service units in the United States.
 Robert co-founded and currently manages a 501(c)(3) non-profit railroad organization called the Midwest Rail Rangers, which provides historical programs on trains across a seven-state region.
+He also is on the Board of Directors of the St. Croix Falls Historical Society where he edits the quarterly “Antiquarian” newsletter.
 Robert has also written and published more than a dozen railroad history books and rail route guides.
 He also enjoys photography and have had some of his work shown in professional galleries across the United States.

-Robert is only the sixth editor in the Inter-County Leader’s 90-year history.
+Robert, who currently lives on Big Lake in Eureka Center, Wisconsin, is only the sixth editor in the Inter-County Leader’s 91-year history.
 He is passionate and committed to covering community festivals, sporting events, government, schools, spot breaking news, and much more.
 Robert says, “Most of the television news we get here in Barron, Burnett, Polk, and Washburn Counties come from stations between 70 and 100 miles away in many cases.
 And then, crews only come here when there is something really negative going on.
 I love Northwest Wisconsin… and want to put a spotlight on the good going on in our towns.”

 Sarah Beth Radomsky started as a freelance writer for the Leader in June 2022 after walking in and asking if the paper was hiring writers at the prompting of her father to “do something” with her writing talent.
 She was hired as an official reporter for the paper in August 2022 after “writing too much to be a ‘stringer’” – a term for someone who only writes occasionally.
 Untrained in traditional journalism, Sarah Beth grew up with a love of creative writing and a passion for learning about the stories of others through biographies and history.